hindu-comm/mail_stream_advaita-l/2017/05/The_deniability_of_p/200__kuntimaddi_sadananda.md

 On Mon, May 22, 2017 at 8:23 AM, Praveen R. Bhat via Advaita-l < advaita-l at lists.advaita-vedanta.org> wrote:

-> Namaste Venkatraghavanji. ​
+> Namaste Venkatraghavanji.
 >
-> Of course not, ​but I was thinking I would miss Mani Dravid Shastriji's
+> Of course not, but I was thinking I would miss Mani Dravid Shastriji's
 > presentation.
 Thats all. :)
 >
 > Thanks for links.
 However, if possible, I plan to study an intermediate